SciDataContainer/SciDataContainer/docs/source/concept.rst

 Only the two items ``content.json`` and ``meta.json`` are required and must be located in the root part of the container.
 The optional root item ``license.txt`` may be used to store the text of the license for the dataset.

-The data payload of a container consisting of the datset and the parameter data should be stored in certain parts of the container.
+The data payload of a container consisting of the dataset and the parameter data should be stored in certain parts of the container.
 Although there are no restrictions in using parts, you should restrict yourself to a set of `suggested parts <#parts>`_.

 Container Parameters
 --------------------